eamarasco/ucsimpleflask/README.md

     pip install -r requirements.txt

-## 'hello world!' - the beginning of the code
+## Hello world! - a static beginning

 Create a file named `app.py` that is parallel to the `requirements.txt` file and the virtual environment (`venv`) folder with the following content: